 John Arms is a first-year student and member of the CSB/SJU honors program pursuing an economics major and political science minor.
 He is from Minneapolis where he graduated from DeLaSalle High School in May 2021.
 During high school, John participated in Lasallian ministry, which, among other things, took him to the Istituti Filippin in Paderno del Grappa, Italy, and to the Blackfoot reservation in Montana for Lasallian immersion and service experiences.
 Currently John serves the Saint John’s Student Senate as its research assistant.
 Concerning his research sponsored by the Jay Phillips Center, John said: “I am greatly interested in interfaith relationships, particularly between Jews and Christian.
 For this research project, I am primarily focused on the effects of the Holocaust on both Jewish faith and Jewish-Christian relations.”

 About the Program

-The Jay Phillips Center’s Student Interfaith Research and Leadership Program, which serves students enrolled at the College of Saint Benedict and Saint John’s University, promotes advanced interfaith learning for prospective interfaith leaders and the interfaith civic engagement that potential leaders should have.
-Through research and civic engagement, participants attain a) advanced knowledge and understanding of cultural and religious diversity in the United States, especially in Minnesota; b) best practices for dialogue between and among people of different faith traditions (and with people unaffiliated with any faith tradition); and c) the leadership skills needed to respond to and lead in complex interreligious situations on campus, in the wider community, and in professional settings.
+The Jay Phillips Center’s Student Interfaith Research and Leadership Program, which serves students enrolled at the College of Saint Benedict and Saint John’s University, promotes advanced interfaith learning and the kinds of interfaith engagement that potential leaders should have.
+Through research and civic engagement, participants attain advanced knowledge and understanding of cultural and religious diversity in the United States and elsewhere; the opportunity to engage in dialogue with people of different faith traditions (and with people unaffiliated with any faith tradition); and the leadership skills needed to respond to and lead in complex interreligious situations, whether on campus, in the wider community, or in professional settings.